|

 It may be a bit more difficult if you currently eat everything but not impossible.

-If you are traveling to a location where vegan foods are less accessible, try to prepare yourself in advance with some plant-based meals, snacks, and staples.
+If you have issues with friends or family, try to explain that this is your decision and it is important to you.
+If you are traveling to a location where vegan foods are less accessible, try to prepare yourself in advance with some plant-based meals, and snacks.

 Not all vegan things are healthy.